It might look like just another checklist, but these 17 steps are our “secret sauce.”

 Debug and Test

 The start of debug is indicated by turning electrical power on to the entire machine.
-At this time, all I/O are checked and sensors are set.
+At this time in our automation processes, all I/O are checked and sensors are set.
 Typically manual functions are tested before attempting to run autocycle.
 Once autocycle is achieved, a quantity of parts is necessary to run in order to check all machine functions, metrics and error conditions.

 Runoff is where the customer is invited to our facility to witness the machine and all its performance parameters.
 Operator training is also accomplished during runoff.
 The customer signs off that the machine is acceptable to ship and meets all performance requirements.